SureMileage provides companies with an easy-to-use mileage tracking software that streamlines every step of the reimbursement process.

 If you have employees driving on the job, it’s essential to ensure you’re following all of the IRS mileage requirements.
 While this seems like a simple enough task, there are quite a few IRS regulations regarding employee travel and mileage reimbursement that your business should be aware of if you want to stay on the right side of the law.
 This article will explain the basics of what counts and doesn’t count as mileage, and how to ensure that your employees are reimbursed adequately according to IRS guidelines so you don’t have to pay any penalties at tax time.

-The short answer is no. Federal laws do not require you to reimburse your employees for business mileage.
+The short answer is no. Federal laws do not require you to reimburse your employees for business travel mileage.
 In fact, only three states (California, Illinois, and Massachusetts) have laws requiring organizations to reimburse employees for using their personal vehicles for business.
 However, there are many benefits to implementing a mileage reimbursement program for your employees.

 One significant benefit is the effect it has on your employees.
 Employees need to be treated well and have their contractual wage maintained, which can’t be guaranteed when company expenditures erode their income.
 When this is the case, employees are more likely to feel that they are unappreciated and disrespected by the company.
 Implementing an efficient mileage reimbursement is a fantastic way to ensure employees feel fairly treated and compensated.